Heegaard Floer correction terms, with a twist

 Observe that the map $F^+$ restricts to multiplication by $\pm1$ on the tower $\Tp(t)$, as in the proof of \cref{l:trefoil0}.
 Since the bottom-most element of the tower is in the image of $\beta^2$, by commutativity of the diagram, it follows that the restriction of $\hat F$ to the subspace $\bL(s,t)_{-\frac12}$ of $\tHFhat(S^3_0(K^2))$ does not vanish.

 For the same reason, since $\alpha^2(x_0)$ lies in the same subspace, we obtain that $\alpha(F^+(x_0))$ does not vanish either, hence $F^+(x_0)\neq 0$, as required.

-Finally, notice that the image of $F^+$ cannot contain the bottom-most element of the tower of $\tHFp(S^3_0(K))$: the restriction of $F^+$ onto the tower of $\tHFp(S^3_0(K^2))$ certainly does not, and the reduced part is supported in degrees which are too low. \end{proof}
+Finally, notice that the image of $F^+$ cannot contain the bottom-most element of the tower of $\tHFp(S^3_0(K))$: the restriction of $F^+$ onto the tower of $\tHFp(S^3_0(K^2))$ certainly does not, and the reduced part is supported in lower degrees. \end{proof}

 \begin{proof}[Proof of \cref{p:genus2}] The argument here will be similar to the one seen in the proofs of the three lemmas above.
 We first claim that $\tHFpred(M(0,0,1,1))$ is supported in degrees at most $-\tfrac32$ and that $\ud(M(0,0,1,1)) = -\tfrac32$: in fact, $M(0,0,1,1)$ fits into a surgery triple with $M(0,1,1,1)$ and $M(0,\infty,1,1)\cong S^3_0(K)\#(S^2\times S^1)$, which gives the following long exact sequence in Heegaard Floer homology: